mknx/smarthome/config.md

     eval = value * 2 - 1  # if you call sh.level(3) sh.level will be evaluated and set to 5
 </pre>

-You could trigger the evaluation of an item with `eval_trigger`:
+Trigger the evaluation of an item with `eval_trigger`:
 <pre>
 # items/room.conf
 [room]